 Healthcare cash advances are different from business cash advances in one important way – they can create advances based on future insurance receivables as well as regular business revenue.
-This means that future Medicare, Medicaid, & all commercial healthcare claims & receivables can used as revenue to underwrite an advance offer.
+This means that future Medicare, Medicaid, & all commercial healthcare claims & receivables can be used as revenue to underwrite an advance offer.

-The upshoot of the healthcare cash advance is that it creates much better loan options for business in the medical industry than qualifying simply through credit card receipts.
+The upshot of the healthcare cash advance is that it creates much better loan options for business in the medical industry than qualifying simply through credit card receipts.
 Merchants are not required to change credit card processors or insurance providers to get funding.
 However, unlike a business cash advance, businesses are required to use the funds for certain purposes, such as:

 Practice Acquisition / Practice Expansion

-- Purchase Bulk Supplies
+Purchase Bulk Supplies

-- Hire and Train Staff / Bridge Credentialing Period
+Hire and Train Staff / Bridge Credentialing Period

-- Advertising / Marketing
+Advertising / Marketing